MRtrix3/mrtrix3/README.md

 ## Setup & build

-Prerequisites: MRtrix 3.0 and Eigen 3.3.3
+Prerequisites: MRtrix 3.0, Eigen 3.3.3, and python 3.x with numpy and scipy.

 The code is built like any other [MRtrix3](https://github.com/MRtrix3/mrtrix3) module, i.e., by setting up a symbolic link to the core build script: